confluentinc/examples/ccloud/docs/index.rst

 destination Kafka cluster.
 In this demo, the source cluster is a local install that represents a self-hosted cluster, and the destination cluster is Confluent Cloud.

 1. View the Confluent Replicator configuration files.
-Note that Replicator is run as a standalone binary in this demo.
+Note that in this demo, Replicator is run as a standalone binary.

    .. sourcecode:: bash